thanpolas/thanpolas.github.com/_posts/nodejs/2020-04-04-Introducing-Logality-the-JSON-schema-logger.md

 As you rightfully observed, when async mode is enabled Logality's logging is, well, async, and thus returns a promise that needs to be resolved.
 Therefore, that is why you see the `await` before the `log.warn()` invocation.

-Personally, my use case [at SROP][srop] for using async mode and secondary data stores was for audit log trails.
+Personally, my use case for using async mode and secondary data stores [at SROP][srop] was for auditing log trails.
 When an audit log event occurred, say a user logged in, the log is flagged as "audit" and Logality, using a middleware, knows to store it in a database accessible by the application.
 That way the users of the application can review their audit trail while at the same time have the event logged at our logging infrastructure.

 ## Conclusion, Putting it all Together

-Logality offers some very innovative and novel concepts in logging that when combined can produce very powerful outcomes.
-Unlocking the ability for open source authors to have their libraries produce logs without them have to care about how those messages will be consumed is but one of the novelties.
+Logality offers some novel concepts in logging that when combined can produce very powerful outcomes.
+Enabling open source authors to have logs on their libraries is one of them.

-Another one are the built-in and custom serializers, where Logality comes with a set of built-in serializers to give you a head-start.
+Another one are the built-in and custom serializers.
+Logality comes with a set of built-in serializers to give you a head-start.
 For example the Express serializer accepts an Express Request data object and provides a useful, minimal output:

 ```json
     "event":{